bolachamole/vistaesque-waybar/README.md

 ![image](/screenshot1.png)

 Waybar configuration for Sway to give it a Windows Vista-esque frutiger aero look.
+Note that the start menu module uses rofi.

 ![image](/screenshot2.png)

 # Installation
 Copy the waybar folder to your ~/.config/

-Make sure to have the fonts [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) and [Font Awesome](https://fontawesome.com/download) installed.
+Make sure to have the fonts [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) and [Font Awesome Free](https://fontawesome.com/download) installed.

 # Useful shortcuts
 |                              |                                                         |